egzumer/uv-k5-firmware-custom/README.md

 Then you can run 'win_make.bat' from the directory you saved this source code too.
 You may need to edit the bat file (path to make.exe) depending on where you installed the above two packages too.

+I've left some notes in the win_make.bat file to maybe help with stuff.

 # Credits

 Many thanks to various people on Telegram for putting up with me during this effort and helping: